tejomaygadgil/umzu/README.md

 # Wozu 🤔

-Manage a project, develop a recipe, organize your inner thoughts, or plan a party with Wozu.

 <img src="wozu.png" width="700">

-## Basic concept
+## Basic idea

-Everything can be decomposed into tasks that depend on each other.
+Everything in life can be decomposed into tasks that depend on each other.

 Accordingly, in Wozu you can: